 So I thought, why not us?
 Why not try it?
 We could start small in Paris, at my local café on the Left Bank– the one where amazing characters like this hang out:

 You don’t have to know anything about philosophy to join – like I said, I’m certainly not a philosopher – but I could try my hand at starting (and moderating) a conversation.
 We could even begin with the question: Aren’t we all philosophers?!

 Any and all topics brought to the café table will be welcome and considered, to be discussed in the spirit of tolerance and openness.
 Participants won’t be required to come with topic questions, but it will be encouraged.
 Alternatively, if you’re trying to overcome a creative block, facing a scary life decision or generally lacking inspiration, this can also just be a relaxing moment for you at the end of the day to listen to some good chat over wine and cheese.

-If you’re in town and you’d like to join me (Nessy ↑) for our first ever Café Philo in Paris (Left Bank) on April 23rd at 7pm, a quick RSVP through the Keyholder Concierge would be much appreciated so I can get an idea for the turnout.
+If you’re in town and you’d like to join me (Nessy ↑) for our Café Philo in Paris (Left Bank) on May 21st at 7pm, a quick RSVP through the Keyholder Concierge would be much appreciated so I can get an idea for the turnout.
 The MessyNessy Café Philo will be open to Vault Keyholders*, who are also welcome to invite guests along.

 See you at the café! ☕

 (*Keyholders: check your inbox the day before for location details & info or get in touch via the Vault Concierge).